 Craving more cozy, filling dinners?
 Explore our guide to cottage cheese meal prep for dinner, where comfort food meets clean eating.

-Crockpot Cooking Tips & Variations
+Crockpot Cooking Tips + Cowboy Bean Recipe Variations

 Mastering this crockpot style comes down to a few simple but important cooking techniques.
 Start by layering your ingredients properly in the slow cooker.
 After browning the ground beef and sautéing the onions and garlic, spread them evenly on the bottom.
 Then, add your soaked and prepared beans, followed by the seasoning blend and liquids.
 This layering allows the flavors to meld gradually as everything cooks.